thoni56/c-xrefactory/README.md

     M-x el-get-install<ENTER>c-xrefactory<ENTER>

-Place cursor on an identifier and `go to definition`, `rename`, mark some code and `extract function` and so on.
+Place cursor on an identifier and `go to definition` (F-6), navigate between occurrances (F-3, F-4), refactor (F-11) with `rename`, mark some code and `extract function` and so on.
 Your C programming and code will never be the same.

+When installed correctly there will be an Emacs menu called `C-xref` for easy access to most functions.

 ## Help!